-- · contemporaneous valuations of our common stock performed by independent third-party specialists; - · the prices, rights, preferences, and privileges of our convertible preferred stock relative to those of our common stock; - the prices of common or convertible preferred stock sold to third-party investors by us - · lack of marketability of our common stock; - · our actual operating and financial performance; - · current business conditions and projections; - · hiring of key personnel and the experience of our management; - · the history of the company; - · our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering or a merger or acquisition of our company given prevailing market conditions; - · the market performance of comparable publicly traded companies; and - · the U.S. and global capital market conditions.
+- · contemporaneous valuations of our common stock performed by independent third-party specialists; - the prices, rights, preferences, and privileges of our convertible preferred stock relative to those of our common stock; - · the prices of common or convertible preferred stock sold to third-party investors by us - · lack of marketability of our common stock; - · our actual operating and financial performance; - · current business conditions and projections; - · hiring of key personnel and the experience of our management; - the history of the company; - · our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering or a merger or acquisition of our company given prevailing market conditions;

+- · the market performance of comparable publicly traded companies; and - · the U.S. and global capital market conditions.

-In valuing our common stock, our board of directors determined the equity value of our business using the hybrid method with input from management.
+In valuing our common stock, our board of directors determined the equity value of our business using the hybrid method with input from management and contemporaneous third-party valuations.
 The hybrid method is based upon the probability-weighted value across two scenarios, being (i) successfully consummating an initial public offering and (ii) alternative scenarios in which an initial public offering is not consummated.
 The hybrid method can be a useful alternative to explicitly modeling all probability-weighted expected return scenarios in situations when the company has transparency into one or more near term exits but is unsure about what will occur if current plans do not materialize.
+In the first scenario, the potential exit date, the probability exit value and the likelihood of interim financings were considered.
+In the second scenario, which was assigned the residual probability, the potential exit date, the equity volatility, the assumed interest rate, the dividend yield and equity inflection points at which the allocation of proceeds changes were considered.
+The valuation method considers the total number of shares authorized and outstanding, as well as recent issuances of both preferred and common stock.